tsoding/porth/README.md

 #### String

 Currently a string is any sequence of bytes sandwiched between two `"`.
 No newlines inside of the strings are allowed.
 Escaping is done by [unicode_escape codec](https://docs.python.org/3/library/codecs.html#text-encodings) of Python.
 No way to escape `"` themselves for now.
-No special support for Unicode is provided right now too, it's just a sequence of bytes, encode it however you want.
+No special support for Unicode is provided right now too.

 When the compiler encounters a string:
 1. the size of the string in bytes is pushed onto the data stack,